ibm-cloud-docs/power-iaas/faq.md

 If the stock images that are used to deploy the virtual machines are removed, the virtual machines can continue to operate without any issue.
 You are recommended to update the operating system by following the vendor’s guidelines specific to your operating system.

-## What formats should I use when uploading a custom image?
+## What formats can I use to upload a custom image?
 {: #custom-image}
 {: faq}

 Currently, you can import a custom image in the following formats: _.ova_, _.ova.gz_, _.tar_, _.tar.gz_ and _.tgz_.

-## What are the available storages types in the storage area network (SAN)?
+## What storage types are available in the storage area network (SAN)?
 {: #storage}
 {: faq}
 {: support}